NoBlackBoxes/LastBlackBox/boxes/sensors/_resources/lessons/NB3_Building-a-Light-Sensor.md

 # Sensors : NB3 : Building a Light Sensor
-Our NB3 will use LDRs to convert light into voltage.
-Here we will build and test the underlying circuit.
+Your NB3 will use LDRs to convert light into voltage.
+Here you will build and test this light sensing circuit.

 ## [Video](https://vimeo.com/1031479533)